fcdoc/doc/en/flashduty/conf/template.md

 You need to pre-configure **the integration center - Instant Messaging - EnterpriseWeChat** integration to send message cards.
 If no custom content is set, the system default template will be used and only common tag information will be rendered:

 - We have listed some common tags that you can delete as needed;
-- In the Enterprise WeChat application, the system will automatically delete empty lines (caused by the non-existence of tags) for you, and you can configure it with confidence
+- In the Enterprise WeChat app, the system will automatically delete empty rendering lines (caused by non-existent tags) for you, so you can configure it with confidence

 ```i18n
 {{if (index .Labels "resource")}}resource: {{toHtml (joinAlertLabels . "resource" ", ")}}{{end}}